-Each session includes two 50-minute evening lectures with Q&A and a break with light refreshments.
-Course handouts and further reading material will be available throughout the course.
+Each session included two 50-minute evening lectures with Q&A and a break with light refreshments.

-Certificates of participation will be offered upon completion of the course.
+Certificates of participation were offered on completion of this course.

 He was co-Director of the Australian Pompeii Project from 1978 to 1988, and since 1990 has directed the Australian Roman Theatres project, which involved surveying the theatres at Gubbio, Taormina, Benevento and Pompeii in Italy, Jerash in Jordan, and Orange in France.
 Professor Sear has also led numerous archaeological tours in Italy, Croatia, Greece, Turkey, the Middle East, Egypt, North Africa, Spain and France.